arunavanag591/mypage/index.md

 🎮 I built a realistic odor simulator, COSMOS (Configurable Odor Simulation Model over Scalable Spaces), that provides an odor experience similar to an outdoor environment using data-driven probabilistic methods for whiff simulation and mathematical tools like logistic transform and autoregressive functions for smooth time series evolution.
 COSMOS is built with desire to provide a test bench for plume tracing algorithm development.

-🛩️ I integrated COSMOS with Gazebo to further simulate the odor tracking challenges such as wind and gravity using a physics enabled environment in UAV and test with a velocity controlled surge and cast algorithm.
+🛩️ I integrated COSMOS with a physics enabled robotic simulator-Gazebo to further simulate the odor tracking challenges such as wind and gravity with an UAV and tested the simulation with a velocity controlled surge and cast algorithm.
 It was further translated into an actual UAV sysem.

 A list of my [publications](https://arunavanag591.github.io/mypage/publications/) and github repositories can be found [here](https://github.com/arunavanag591).